andrewhowdencom/docs.littleman.co/Evaluation/Website.rst

 // Todo: Find out whether Google queries metadata with varying user agents

-[M] Does your website contain appropriate schema data?
-(JSON-LD = + points) [M] Is the schema data appropriately formatted?
+- [M] Does your website contain appropriate schema data?
+(JSON-LD = + points)
+- [M] Is the schema data appropriately formatted?
-[H] Does the schema data contain correct content?
+- [H] Does the schema data contain correct content?
+- [M] Does your website have a /robots.txt file
+- [M] Does your website have a /humans.txt file
+- [H] Does your website have a malicious crawler honeypot?

 Appropriate Data
 """"""""""""""""